VSI OpenVMS x86-64 V9.2-3

 Note

 If your DECnet installation was not part of the main installation procedure for OpenVMS x86-64, you must update the Memory Disk after you install DECnet.
 The Memory Disk update ensures that SYS$NETWORK_SERVICES.EXE is loaded on boot.
-Use the following commands:
+Use the following command:

 $ @SYS$UPDATE:SYS$MD.COM